EU diplomats discuss Iran oil insurance exemption

 "Who would take such big risks if European companies do not provide insurance?" said a South Korean shipping source.
 "We are internally studying solutions but I don't think it is possible to find a solution unless the EU suggests another alternative."

-The sanctions have forced many private oil tanker companies, such as Frontline and Maersk Tanker, to stop carrying Iranian oil on their ships.
+The sanctions have forced many private oil tanker companies, such as Frontline (FRO.OL) and Maersk Tanker (MAERSKb.CO), to stop carrying Iranian oil on their ships.

-India's largest shipping company, Shipping Corp. of India, was forced to cancel an Iranian crude shipment last month after its European insurers refused it coverage.
+India's largest shipping company, Shipping Corp. of India (SCI.NS), was forced to cancel an Iranian crude shipment last month after its European insurers refused it coverage.

 The firm is in talks with domestic insurers to provide replacement cover, while the Indian government is considering offering sovereign guarantees.